Skip to Content

 During stage 3, emotional learning in the preschool years includes developing the ability to control emotions and impulses and displaying socially appropriate behaviours.

-They often attempt to test limits and rely on their parents and caregivers for guidance.
+Preschoolers frequently test boundaries and rely on caregivers for guidance.

 Mother and two children lying on grass together